6bee/Remote.Linq/samples/RemoteQueryable/03_CustomResultHandler/README.md

-# CustomExpressionExecutor
+# Demo: CustomResultHandler

-Demonstrates implementation of a custom `ExpressionExecutor` to replace default result mapping, allowing to use your own POCOs to be returned to the client without transformation to `DynamocObject` for data transfer.
+Demonstrates query execution without any extra mapping, allowing to use your own DTOs to be returned to the client without transformation to `DynamocObject` for data transfer.